behzadrigi/genlayer-multi-source-evidence-validator/DECISIONS.md

 ### Why This Matters
 1. Each verification can only produce one score.
 2. Downstream scoring is deterministic per verification.
-3. The overall system is idempotent with respect to verification_id.

 ### Trade-off
 - One extra storage map.